 However even after the Communists fell from power Horthy refused to disband his ‘army’.
 In October 1919 the Romanians left Budapest.
 On 16 November 1919 Horthy entered the capital. n Elections were held in Hungary in January 1920.
 Parliament decreed that the throne of Hungary was ‘vacant’.
 On 1 March 1920, they elected Horthy ‘regent’ or head of state.

 On 4 July 1920 Hungary was forced to sign the Treaty of Trianon with the victorious powers of the First World War.
-Hungary lost two thirds of her territory and about 60% of her population.
+Hungary lost two-thirds of its territory and about 60% of its population.